rtrppl/orgrr/readme.md

 ### Origin story

 Orgrr is an almost feature-complete replica of the core functionality of [org-roam v1](https://github.com/org-roam/org-roam-v1) built using [ripgrep](https://github.com/BurntSushi/ripgrep) (rg), a lot of regex and hashtables.
 It does recognize alternative note titles (`#+roam_alias`) and tags (`#+roam_tags`) as introduced by org-roam.
-Orgrr currently only works with [org-files](https://orgmode.org) (i.e. in a technical sense files ending in .org).
+Orgrr currently only works with [org-files](https://orgmode.org) (i.e. in a technical sense: files ending in .org).

 **A crucial difference between org-roam and orgrr is the use of databases.
 Orgrr only relies on rg to update it's data about org-files and their meta-data.
 The aim is to have as little dependencies as possible.
 A second difference is that orgrr sticks to the ideal of every note being a single file.
-The final difference is relative minimalism - orgrr should have all features that are necessary but draws a lot on org-mode for everything else.**
+The final difference is relative minimalism - orgrr should have all the features that are necessary and draw on org-mode/Emacs for everything else.**

-This is a package to address my needs.
-I have about 3000 notes and the speed between org-roam and orgrr is comparable.
-If you are interested in a less minimalist and more comprehensive note taking experience you may want to check out [org-roam](https://www.orgroam.com), [Denote](https://github.com/protesilaos/denote) or [ZK](https://github.com/localauthor/zk).
-Also,  [minaduki](https://github.com/kisaragi-hiu/minaduki) is a seemingly well maintained fork of org-roam v1, if that is what you are looking for.
+This is a package to address my needs and I have been using orgrr almost every day for more than six months now (September 2023).
+My main container has about 3700 notes and the speed between org-roam and orgrr is comparable.

 ### Basic design of a note